What is a Sales Funnel, and How Do I Create a Perfect 1?

 Then, it’s time to begin creating rapport with your potential customers.
 This is where they start to trust that you know what they need and that you will provide a solution if they continue going through the sales pipeline process.

-The closing stage of the sales pipeline is when a customer decides whether or not these wants and needs are fulfilled by purchasing from you.
+The closing stage of the sales pipeline is when a customer decides whether purchasing from you will fulfill their wants and needs.

-And finally, maintaining a relationship post-sale allows you to solidify your bond with that customer so that, hopefully, they become an advocate for your business.
+And finally, maintaining a relationship post-sale allows you to solidify your bond with that customer, so that they become an advocate for your business.

-Let’s look at each sales stage in a little more detail.
+Let’s examine each sales stage in more detail.

 Step 1: Finding Potential Customers

-To create a successful funnel, it’s important to find potential customers who have the means to buy what you have to offer.
-There are many ways to find potential customers, including online advertising, trade shows, content marketing, referrals, and other sources that may vary depending on your business.
+To create a successful funnel, it’s essential to identify potential customers who have the means to purchase what you offer.
+There are several ways to find potential customers, including online advertising, trade shows, content marketing, referrals, and other sources, which may vary depending on your business.

 Step 2: Gaining Their Trust